Faro Entry Requirements

 Includes

-United States Canada United Kingdom Australia New Zealand Japan South Korea Singapore Malaysia Israel Brazil Argentina Chile Mexico All EU/EEA countries Switzerland
+United States Canada United Kingdom Australia New Zealand Japan South Korea Brazil Argentina Chile Uruguay Israel UAE Singapore Malaysia Hong Kong Macau Taiwan Schengen Area countries

 Includes